kovalArt/IaC_project/backup_sla.md

 ### RTO (Recovery Time Objective)
 - Target recovery time: Within 8 hours.

+### When backups are created and deleted

+Full backup - each Sunday at 20:30 (8:30 PM) UTC Incremental backups - from Monday to Saturday at 20:31 (8:31 PM) UTC Delete old backups (40D) - each Monday at 20:27 (8:27 PM) UTC

-## InfluxDB
+## === InfluxDB ===

 ### Backup Coverage
-- What is backed up: InfluxDB data
+- What is backed up: InfluxDB data, telegraf database
 - What is not backed up: Temporary files, Bind, nginx, agama, haproxy, keepalived

 ### RPO (Recovery Point Objective)
-- Acceptable data loss: Up to 2 day
+- Acceptable data loss: Up to 1 day

 ### Versioning and Retention
 - Number of Full Backup Versions Stored: 2

-- Number of Incremental Backup Versions Stored: 4
+- Number of Incremental Backup Versions Stored: 1

 - Retention Period for Full and Incremental Backups: 40 days (On Sunday we have a New Full backup, On Monday we delete old backups)